apache/parquet-format/LogicalTypes.md

 }
 ```

-Some existing data did not include the inner element layer.
+Some existing data does not include the inner element layer.
 For
 backward-compatibility, the type of elements in `LIST`-annotated structures
-should always be determined by the following rules based on the repeated field:
+should always be determined by the following rules:

 1. If the repeated field is not a group, then its type is the element type and
    elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the
    element type and elements are required.
-3. If the repeated field is a group with one field and is named either "array"
+3. If the repeated field is a group with one field and is named either `array`
-   or uses the `LIST`-annotated group's name with "tuple" appended then the
+   or uses the `LIST`-annotated group's name with `_tuple` appended then the
    repeated type is the element type and elements are required.
 4. Otherwise, the repeated field's type is the element type with the repeated
    field's repetition.